ATR-decnef/ciftify-noroot/README.md

 # ciftify - this time with 100% less root!

+instructions to create docker image:
+1. clone the repository
+2. in the terminal, cd to the cloned repository
+3. run the command `docker build -t ciftify_noroot:latest .`

+if you have already built the "ciftify_noroot" image:
+1. `docker run --rm -v [...] --user "$(id -u):$(id -g)" ciftify_noroot:latest [...]`
+2. insert your mount drives instead of [...] after -v
+3. insert your runtime arguments in the [...] at the end

 The tools of the Human Connectome Project (HCP) adapted for working with non-HCP datasets

 *ciftify* is a set of three types of command line tools: